thewchan/uxf/py/README.md

-The table's record class, an [editabletuple](https://github.com/mark-summerfield/editabletuple), which can be used to create a single record by calling it with each of the record's values.
+The table's record class, an [editabletuple](https://github.com/mark-summerfield/editabletuple), which can be used to create a single record by calling it with each of the record's fields' values (or with `*sequence` where `len(sequence)` equals the number of fields).
 When a table record is accessed (e.g., when one row of the table's list is returned), it is returned as an editabletuple of this class.

 **`.fields`**